coolansplanet/storyclash/README.md

 In normal circunstances (bigger projects), I use the [BEM](http://getbem.com/naming/) naming convention on CSS classes, but in this case, as it's a small one, I've picked simple names instead.

 The `categories-config` (required by the assessment) is located in the `categories.js` file.
-I've chosen the named "categories" for more simplicity, but the concept is the same.
+I've chosen the name "categories" for more simplicity, but the concept is the same.

-I decided to not upload this project in Github, in case you need to mantain the solved assessment hidden from other people who my be doing the test too.
+I decided to not upload this project on Github, in case you need to mantain the solved assessment hidden from other people who may be doing this test too.

-To run it, just install the `serve` package (globally) with node, and then go to the project's root folder and run `serve`
+To run it, just install the `serve` package (globally) with node, and then go to the project's root folder and run `serve`.
+This is going to run the server and will output an url on localhost.
+If the browser doesn't load automatically, please copy and past that url to it.

 ---